-While surgical stapling is often viewed as a relatively new surgical tool, it was first invented in 1908.
-Made of stainless steel or titanium (or sometimes nickel, chromium, plastic, or iron), staples are usually used to close deep lacerations which aren’t appropriate for ordinary stitches, or for areas of the body under high tension.
+Made of stainless steel or titanium (or sometimes nickel, chromium, plastic, or iron), surgical staples are usually used to close deep lacerations which aren’t appropriate for ordinary stitches, or for areas of the body under high tension.
 Staples are curved, straight, or circular, and unlike “office staples,” which require an anvil that the staples are pressed against to form a hook, surgical staples have bent prongs with no anvil required.
 Staples may be used on the abdomen, legs, arms, scalp, or back; however, they should not be used on the neck, feet, or face.

-Today, demand for orthopedic surgeons’ time remains a big challenge.
-Stapling can usually be performed quicker than suturing, saving about 2-3 minutes of time, which is why stapling is the preferred method of choice in mass casualty situations.
-In a physicians office however, stapling requires the use of two healthcare professionals (one to align the skin with forceps, and another to apply the staples) versus only one for suturing.
+Today, demand for surgeons’ time remains a big challenge, and wasted time is leading to physician burnout.
+Stapling can usually be performed quicker than suturing, saving about 2-3 minutes of time, which is why stapling is the preferred method of choice for trauma care involving mass casualties, whether it’s a natural disaster, major vehicular accident, or even a shooting.
+In a physician’s office. however, stapling requires the use of two healthcare professionals (one to align the skin with forceps, and another to apply the staples) versus only one for suturing.
 And while both stapling and most suturing require return visits for removal, staple removal in particular requires usage of a special tool versus a simple set of scissors for sutures.
 There are times when staples can become embedded in the skin, making removal difficult; on rare occasions, staples can become completely lodged within the skin, requiring a new incision to remove the buried staple.

 Just as with sutures, staples can cause scarring.
 Because staples do not allow for precise wound alignment, healthcare professionals should not use staples on the face or neck (and discomfort makes them a poor choice for usage in the hands or feet).
 In patients who easily scar, staples could make their scar more pronounced, especially if the staples are left in for any stretch of time (>5 to 15 days, depending upon the location).
 Between 2013 and 2016, 163 women were analyzed, including 84 who received staples and 79 receiving sutures.
 There was some variance in weight and aging, but women with staples reported worse median cosmetic scores, darker scar color, and more skin marks compared to women with suture closure.
 Surprisingly, there was no group difference regarding satisfaction with their scar.